 3. Click Travel

 For millennials, traveling is much more important than buying a house.
-So, when a travel application like Click Travel uses AWS CodeDeploy to support their business, it ensures that this service is worth your investment.
+So, when a travel application like Click Travel uses AWS CodeDeploy to support its business, it ensures that this service is worth your investment.

 3M is a business that does not require an introduction as being one of the world’s leading multinational conglomerates; they are synonymous with excellence.